AdventHealth: Tampa Bay Lightning

-In 2011, it was announced that Florida Hospital would be the sponsor and official health and wellness partner of the Tampa Bay Lightning.
+In September 2014, Florida Hospital became the Official Health and Wellness Partner of the Tampa Bay Lightning.
 Since 2017, Florida Hospital (later AdventHealth) and the Tampa Bay Lightning have been giving away teddy bears to fans at Benchmark International Arena.
-While another teddy bear is given to sick children with a note from a Tampa Bay Lightning fan.
+Teddy bears are also given to sick children with a note from a team fan.

-On June 24, 2021, AdventHealth and the Tampa Bay Lightning hosted the Shots on Ice, also known as the Take a Shot at Amalie Arena.
-At the event fans had a choice of getting the Johnson & Johnson vaccine or the Pfizer vaccine, they also took photographs with the mascot ThunderBug.
-At the vaccination event Jill Biden and Anthony Fauci visited.
+On June 24, 2021, AdventHealth and the Tampa Bay Lightning hosted Shots on Ice, also known as the Take a Shot, at Amalie Arena.
+Fans had a choice of the Johnson & Johnson vaccine or the Pfizer vaccine, and they took photographs with team mascot ThunderBug.
+Jill Biden and Anthony Fauci attended.

+In September 2024, the hospital network became the team's first jersey patch sponsor, AdventHealth's logo appears on the Lightning's white away jersey.
+The logo also appears on the jerseys that fans can purchase.
+AdventHealth also became the founding partner of the 'Patch with a Purpose'.

 Tampa Bay Buccaneers

-In 2012, it was announced that Florida Hospital would be the exclusive hospital of the Tampa Bay Buccaneers under a sponsorship agreement.
-On August 27, 2018, Florida Hospital signed a naming rights deal with the Tampa Bay Buccaneers.
-For ten years the training facility of the Tampa Bay Buccaneers will be known as the AdventHealth Training Center.
+In August 2018, Florida Hospital became the Exclusive Hospital of the Tampa Bay Buccaneers and has naming rights for the team training facility, the AdventHealth Training Center.